JoseZancanaro/Pixeon-image-viewer/README-en.md

 * **zoom**: established limits for zooming.
 Zoom out intensively consumes a lot of application memory.
 * **moving (pan)**: The application is currently not maintaining the new position of the image.
 Application performs the displacement, but does not save the position in case another transformation is called.
 * **brightness**: set limits for brightness intensity.
 So if you get the level too high/low, won't lose the original image content.

+Also, during the development of this project, it was preferred to take advantage of algorithms and classes from the Qt environment itself.
+It would be interesting, for future improvements, to change the developed algorithms to a way to comply with the Standard Template Library (STL).

 ## Result
 The project image viewer with C++ and with Qt environment was a curious and challenging experience.